 - Lodges: Several privately-owned chalets are on private lands within the park.

 - Outside the park

 Head either to Healy, 11 miles north of the park entrance, or Cantwell, 30 miles south of the park entrance, for hotels near Denali National Park.
-In these towns, you will find accommodations for all budgets, from motels, B&Bs, and to resorts.
+You will find accommodations for all budgets in these towns, from motels, B&Bs, and resorts.
 Popular options are the Denali Grizzly Bear Resort and Teklanika Campground if the campsites within Denali are full.
 Each community has a range of restaurants available.

 Summer months see the peak of visitors coming in, so book early to secure your room as soon as you plan a trip to Denali.

 If you have only one day in the park, make sure to take the first bus out.
 Probably the best 10 day Alaska itinerary from Anchorage can offer!
 They operate from mid-May to mid-September.
 No reservation is required, but we recommend you do so if you have only a limited time in the park.
-Depending on how you want to explore Denali, choose between several types of buses: guided bus tours, or shuttles to bring you up to trailheads and campgrounds.
+Depending on how you want to explore Denali, choose between several types of buses: guided bus tours or shuttles to bring you up to trailheads and campgrounds.

 How to explore Denali

 - A long bus ride (13-hour round trip to Kantishna, 11-hour to Wonder Lake) takes you up to Wonder Lake Campground or Kantishna, where the road ends.
 Though these long days don't have much spare time to explore on any hike, you get to explore the whole park.

 - The Eielson Visitor Center can be an excellent spot to see Denali in its glory when the sky is clear.
 Otherwise, another option is to check from the road to Savage River.